-- Unfriendly Fire: It's implied that the power struggle between the CNT-FAI and PCI will occur with one faction gunning down most members of the side during the chaos of the Civil War, as the Dev Diary says "The best time to ensure one or the other faction is triumphant is during the fighting, when nobody will notice just another dead body."
+- Unfriendly Fire: It's implied that the power struggle between the CNT-FAI and PCI will occur with one faction gunning down most members of the other during the chaos of the Civil War, as the Dev Diary says "The best time to ensure one or the other faction is triumphant is during the fighting, when nobody will notice just another dead body."

-- We ARE Struggling Together: Catalan Popular Front strives towards expanding its socialist revolution, but is internally divided between the CNT-FAI and the PCI.
+- We ARE Struggling Together: The Catalan Popular Front strives towards expanding its socialist revolution, but is internally divided between the CNT-FAI and the PCI.
 And then if the CNT-FAI beat out the PCI, the moderate CNT and the radical FAI will argue with each other (although only in political debates instead of with purges).

 - Chummy Commies: The CNT-FAI is significantly more democratic than the PCI.

 - Dry Crusader: Both the CNT and FAI are against drugs and alcohol, with the FAI in particular viewing both as "a result of despair induced by capitalism and fascism".
 Downplayed in that neither side institutes a full-on ban of substances, with the most aggressive thing the FAI does being to strong-arm producers and consumers of alcohol—a "prohibition-without-law"—while the CNT will be more laissez-faire on the issue, believing that, with the alienating influence of fascism and capitalism already removed from society, the people who were driven to drink won't need it anymore, so there's no need to waste effort in ensuring what will be inevitable.

-- Illegal Religion: FAI wants to dismantle the Catholic Church in Catalunya completely.
-The CNT has a more realpolitik approach and instead simply restrains them to avoid alienating the religious workers.
+- Illegal Religion: The FAI wants to dismantle the Catholic Church in Catalunya completely.
+The CNT has a more realpolitik approach and instead simply restrains them to avoid alienating religious workers.

 - People's Republic of Tyranny: While they certainly aren't as bad as Carrillo's "Free" Catalunya, some decisions that the FAI can take cross into this territory, such as completely outlawing the Catholic Church or purging former members of Franco's government.

-- Reasonable Authority Figure: The CNT is more moderate and tolerant the FAI, as it doesn't outright eliminate all enemies of the revolution so much as it restrains their political power, or even try turning them over to their side.
-Of course, in at least one case, the CNT's mercy may wind up biting them later on, specifically when it comes to the remnants of the Francoist AAS...
+- Reasonable Authority Figure: The CNT is more moderate and tolerant than the FAI, as it doesn't outright eliminate all enemies of the revolution so much as it restrains their political power, or even try turning them over to their side.
+Of course, in at least one case, the CNT's mercy may wind up biting them later on, specifically when it comes to the remnants of the AAS...

 - Wide-Eyed Idealist: Both the CNT and FAI have this outlook, but in diametrically opposing ways.
 The FAI believe that a full-fledged anarchist society can be formed almost straight away, but doing so will, at best, lead to radical changes that aren't wholly practical, while at worst lead to entire groups being purged from society as "counter-revolutionary", from the Catholic church to former members of Franco's government.
 The CNT, whilst more moderate with structural changes, believe that most enemies of anarchism can be turned to their ideology (or at least have their influence stripped without wholesale purging them).
-While this method will prevent their revolution from becoming too bloody, there are hints such mercy will sometimes cause powerful political enemies left unchecked to strike back, such as Franco's AAS...
+While this method will prevent their revolution from becoming too bloody, there are hints such mercy will sometimes cause powerful political enemies left unchecked to strike back.

 The leader of the PCI (Iberian Communist Party).